V2BlockBuster2K/PotParser/README.md

 This Project is compatible with Linux, Windows and OSX, it requires Python 3.9 or newer in order to run!

+It uses several external libraries to provide its functionality which are all automatically installed during the Installation.
+These libraries are:

+- lxml: This library is used to parse HTML and XML documents, providing an efficient way to extract information from web pages.
+It is used in PotParser's webscrapers module to extract data from cannabis strain websites.

+- requests: This library is used to send HTTP requests and handle responses.
+It is used in PotParser's webscrapers module to download web pages.

+- tabulate: This library is used to generate formatted tables from data in Python.
+It is used in PotParser's utils module to display the results of strain calculations.

+- aiohttp: This library is used to make asynchronous HTTP requests, allowing PotParser to perform multiple requests simultaneously without blocking.
+It is used in PotParser's webscrapers module.

+- asyncio: This library provides infrastructure for writing asynchronous code using coroutines, allowing PotParser to make efficient use of system resources and respond to events as they occur.

+Together, these libraries enable PotParser to efficiently scrape information from cannabis strain websites, perform strain calculations, and display results in a clear and organized way.

 ## Installation

 After you installed Python, clone this repository and cd into it: